Uncovering how parents really cook — and how Tesco could help them

 Aspiration: Cook inspirational and varied meals

-I need to be able to make meals that are low effort but still make me feel as if I made something nice, so that I feel I’m doing my best as a parent.
+eg. I need to feel like I cooked something nice even if it's quick, so that I feel I'm doing my best as a parent.

 Parents default to their routine way of approaching meal planning, shopping and cooking.
 They have little time, energy or brain space to consider doing things differently.